bsc-wdc/compss/README.md

 **Note**: Remember to install the COMPSs dependencies and to get the GIT submodules before trying to build COMPSs from sources.

-* Building COMPSs for all users (not supported in OSX)
+* Building COMPSs for all users (not supported in macOS)

 ```
 cd builders/